utileetdulce/fast-style-transfer/README.md

  - `disp_width` is the width in pixels of the image to be shown on the screen.
 The restyled image is resized to this after being generated.
 Having `disp_width` > `width` lets you run the model more quickly but generate a bigger image of lesser quality.
  - `display_source` is whether or not to display the content image (webcam) and corresponding style image alongside the output image (1 by default, i.e. True)

+You can toggle between the different models by hitting the 'a' and 's' keys on your keyboard.

 ### Example

 ![stylized webcam](styles/stylenet_webcam.gif)